kristina-arezina/posenet-website/README.md

-# Posenet Demo / Resources Website
+# PoseNet Demo / Resources Website
 Hello 👋

 I made this simple website that has a live demo of pose estimation!